emilyvertosick/Statistics-Course/docs/04-week4.md

 ### Getting estimates: risk difference, risk ratio, odds ratio

 This table gives you a p-value, but not an estimate.
-For this, we need the `epi.2by2` function from the `epiR` package.
+For this, we need the `epi.2by2` function from the {epiR} package.
 This function works for "cohort studies" and applies equally well to formal epidemiologic studies, retrospective analysis of datasets (such as in this marathon running example) or for randomized trials.
 You will give the `epi.2by2` function the endpoint and the cohort (see below for more details).
 "Endpoint" will be something like cancer, response, progression, or running a marathon in under four hours.
 "Cohort" is what you think might make a difference, like a toxin, chemotherapy, a genetic mutation, or gender.

 The language we've been using is a little unusual for this example.
 A "case" is running a marathon in under four hours (i.e., subfourhour == 1).
 "Exposed" means that you are a woman (i.e. sex == 1).
 "Risk" means the proportion of patients who were a "case".